harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

    ... <other code>...
    ```

-   Now the truffle configuration is all set, wen can run the following command to deploy the NFT contract to Harmony Testnet.
+   Now the truffle configuration is all set, we can run the following command to deploy the NFT contract to Harmony Testnet.

    ```shell
    truffle deploy --network harmonyTestnet
    ```

-   Once the smart contract is deployed success, remember to record your **smart contract address** which we will also use it later.
+   Once the smart contract is deployed success, remember to record your **smart contract address** which we will also use later.
 You can also find your NFT contract on [Harmony Testnet blockchain explorer](https://explorer.pops.one/hrc721), also test it on [Remix](https://remix.ethereum.org/).

 ### Connect to Metamask

 In this step, we will write some front-end code to connect to MetaMask wallet so that you can use is to mint NFT and pay transaction fees in next step.

-Before we move forward, make sure we have installed MetaMask browser extension and add Harmony Network RPC Endpoint.
+Before we move forward, make sure we have installed MetaMask browser extension and add Harmony Network RPC Endpoint (we will use Harmony Testnet in this tutorial).
 Check more instructions [here](https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet#1.-adding-a-custom-rpc-endpoint).

 Now, let's start coding.